w5xd/Mfj998Rt-mods/ReadMe.md

 <p align='center'><img width='50%' src='construction-05.jpg' alt='construction-05.jpg'/></p>
 I used the Arduino as a jig to hold the headers for soldering its remaining headers.
 <p align='center'><img width='50%' src='construction-06.jpg' alt='construction-06.jpg'/></p>
 No soldering is done at this step!
-Now flip the PCB over without losing the (lose) Arduino nor its headers.
+Now flip the PCB over without losing the loose Arduino nor its headers.
 <p align='center'><img width='50%' src='construction-07.jpg' alt='construction-07.jpg'/></p>
 The Arduino drops down to the work surface, but the soldering happens on what is now the top of the PCB.
 <p align='center'><img width='50%' src='construction-08.jpg' alt='construction-08.jpg'/></p>